aaron1138/Voxel-Stack-Blender/README.md

    - Note: Prints with as thick a grayscale exterior as this process may produce will be softer than normal prior to post curing.
 They are more easily damaged during the wash process.
 This is visible on some example prints in the `images/` folder as pitting from ultrasonic cavitation and minor gouging down towards the 100% white layers.

+### More Details about this first *works nice enought to share* Preset:

+ - Details of the preset / config (order matters for the XY Ops):
+   - Currently using 40um layers with Anycubic Texture Gray Resin.
+   - Look Down 4 layers / Fixed Distance Fade 40 px
+   - Apply LUT -> File -> EXP(LUT)-upShifted.json
+   - Bilateral Filter, diameter 7, Sigma Color 60, Sigma Space 60
+   - Gaussian Blur, kernel 3x3, Sigma (X, Y) 0.8, 0.8
+   - Apply LUT -> Generated -> Input Min / Max 200-255, Output Min/Max 200-255, Param 2.00. *The sauce here it is brings back down bright whites diffused out by the middle 2 filters.
+If you look at the slice files the bottom of the curve (200) looks like a lighter halo, but that is just the optical illusion from a few pixel band of gray the same color instead of darkening.*
+   - Shows the utility of the segmented / clipped generation setup for LUTs, pre-baked LUTs like EXP(LUT)-upShifted can be pretty closely copied in 1 or 2 piecewise LUTs.

 ### ⚠️ Warnings and Advisories
  - This software comes with no warranties.
 Print / slice file corruption and printer defects in handling gray pixels may cause **physical and mechanical damage to your printer**.